felixSchl/neodoc/README.md

 * [ ] Provide seamless interface to be called from JS
 * [ ] Provide typescript typings

-Further, the wishlish looks somewhat like this:
+Further, the wishlist looks somewhat like this:

+* Refactor the `Docopt.Spec.Parser.Usage.OptionStack` constructor to use `NonEmpty` from `purescript-nonempty`
 * Options should be able to specify default values straight in the Usage section, i.e.: `Usage: foo --bar=100`.
 This *will* have an impact on the solver implementation, however.